Applying for a job at the Council

 Returning the application form

-Completed application forms should be emailed to email@example.com by the closing date and time stated on the advert.
+Completed application forms (along with a completed Equal Opportunities Monitoring Form) should be emailed to firstname.lastname@example.org by the closing date and time stated on the advert.
+Please submit these documents in MS Word format.
 If you are unable to download the application form, or require the application pack in an alternative format, then please call our Human Resources Section on 01695 577177

 If you are unable to return the application form by email, then you can send your completed application form to: West Lancashire Borough Council, Human Resources Section, 52 Derby Street, Ormskirk, L39 2DF.